 Makes the delta encode a background color change to match the absolute color given; that is, it sets the multiplicative factors to 0.0 in the result of get-background-mult, and it sets the additive values in the result of get-background-add to the specified color's values.
-In addition, it also disables transparent text backing by setting transparent-text-backing-off to #t.
+In addition, it also disables transparent text backing by setting transparent-text-backing-off to #f and transparent-text-backing-off to #t.
 The return value of the method is the delta itself.